 Trial Practice (21183).
 2 units, credit/fail.
-An introduction to the techniques and ethics of advocacy in civil and criminal trials.
+An introduction to trial evidence and to the techniques and ethics of advocacy in civil and criminal trials.
 Students will act as lawyers in simulated trial situations.
 The instructors will be judges and experienced trial lawyers from the community, who will provide instruction and critique.
 Enrollment limited.
 S. Wizner.